TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

 Moving Repeating Snippets To Partials
 =====================================

 Some parts within different Templates might be the same.
-To not repeat this part in multiple templates, Fluid offers so called Partials.
+In order to not repeat this part in multiple templates, Fluid offers so called Partials.
-Partials are small pieces of Fluid template within a separate file, that can be included in multiple Templates.
+Partials are small pieces of Fluid template within a separate file that can be included in multiple Templates.

-For example an extension might display tags inside an :file:`Resources/Private/Templates/RecordType/Index.html` template and also in :file:`Resources/Private/Templates/RecordType/Show.html`.
+For example, an extension might display tags inside an :file:`Resources/Private/Templates/RecordType/Index.html` template and also in :file:`Resources/Private/Templates/RecordType/Show.html`.
 The snippet to display these tags might look like::

    <b>Tags</b>: <f:for each="{tags}" as="tag">{tag}</f:for>

-Once these might change, e.g. an :html:`ul` might be preferred some day, this has to be changed within both templates.
+If this is to be changed, e.g. an :html:`ul` is preferred some day, the modifications would have to be made in both templates.

 That's where Partials are used.
 Partials are stored, by default, within :file:`Resources/Private/Partials/`.
 One might create a new Partial